-CCampus dining is a large part of the college experience.
+Campus dining is a large part of the college experience.
 Our goal is to make this experience the best it can be by providing top quality, nutritious food; a variety of options at a fair price; and an enjoyable atmosphere.
 We are meticulous about fresh ingredients to build healthy bodies and feed hungry minds.
-Shark Dining Services offers more than 13 distinctive dining options on campus, including many favorite national brands (i.e. Starbucks, Subway, Einstein Bagel Bros., and Chick N Grill).
+Shark Dining offers more than 14 distinctive dining venues on campus, including favorite national brands such as Starbucks, Subway, Einstein Bros.
+Bagels, and Chick-N-Grill.